Mark Pulliam: Lawyer, Writer, and Activist

 14:53.48 – Mark Pulliam

-And since and and we were I wouldn’t say the tip of the spear but you know we got it right before covid and as a result of covid and the George Floyd s mer a lot of people all around the country started reexamining.
+We arrived here in late 2019.
+I wouldn’t say the tip of the spear but we got it right before Covid and as a result of Covid and the George Floyd summer, a lot of people all around the country started reexamining.
 Do I really want to live in Chicago?
 Do I really want to live in New Jersey?
 Do I really want to live in California or wherever?
-And a lot of people said no I don’t you know I don’t feel safe.
+And a lot of people said no I don’t, I don’t feel safe.
 This is not trending in the right direction.
 It costs a lot of money to live here and so there’s been quite a few people.
-That we’ve met who moved to East Tennessee from various places in the country for exactly the same reasons that we did and you know these people are referred to and now refer to themselves ironically as the transplants and the transplants ironically are much more.
+That we’ve met who moved to East Tennessee from various places in the country for exactly the same reasons that we did and these people are referred to and now refer to themselves ironically as the transplants, ironically are much more.
 Concerned about current events and trends and so forth then the natives because if you’ve lived in a state that has turned into a state or city that turned into a hellhole.
-And then you move to some place, a sanctuary , a refuge like East Tennessee.
+And then you move to some place, a sanctuary, a refuge like East Tennessee.
 You are very motivated to try to keep things from happening here and you kind of look at things as the early warning signs and you try to tell your neighbors to be concerned about this.
-You know you don’t want to be attracting homeless people to your library.
-You don’t want to be, you know, doing tutorials on.
+You don’t want to be attracting homeless people to your library.
+You don’t want to be doing tutorials on.

 16:26.23 – Mark Pulliam

-You know how you know illegal aliens should get amnesty and so forth because those things translate into bad results.
-Well unless you’ve seen it happen a lot of you know the locals are kind of skeptical they say you’re just being hysterical about this.
+You know how illegal aliens should get amnesty and so forth because those things translate into bad results.
+Well unless you’ve seen it happen a lot of the locals are kind of skeptical they say you’re just being hysterical about this.
 And so you do have 2 camps here.
 You’ve got the people that have seen it happen and are seriously motivated to prevent it from happening here and you have the people who because they’ve been insulated from these things.
-Because this isn’t you know an isolated somewhat isolated community.
+Because this isn’t an isolated somewhat isolated community.
 You got the great smoky mountains behind you.
-The nearest big city is Knoxville which is not really that big of a city and it’s not, yeah, anything close to Nashville in terms of it.
-You know sophistication or its trendiness and whatnot and so people like to believe and I don’t really blame them that life has been good here for so long.
+The nearest big city is Knoxville which is not really that big of a city and it’s not, anything close to Nashville in terms of it.
+Sophistication or its trendiness and whatnot and so people like to believe and I don’t really blame them that life has been good here for so long.
 How could it ever go bad?
 Well, that’s what I saw in sunny San Diego, that’s what I thought in Austin Texas.
-But lo and behold these things will happen if you don’t resist them so I do feel sometimes like I’m a local Paul revere and people basically not really believing that the British are coming and so I you know I kind of devote my time to you know.
+But low and behold these things will happen if you don’t resist them so I do feel sometimes like I’m a local Paul Revere and people basically not really believing that the British are coming.
+So I kind of devote my time to..

 17:37.67 – Brian David Crane